gphat/begum/README.md

 HTTP-based web or microservice.
 These metrics can be manipulated by making API calls to add and remove instances, adjust latencies, and error rates.

+By making various API calls you can simulate a cluster of instances of a service that generate realistic metrics, then cause some of these to become stricken with errors or increased latency.

 # Instances

 Begum runs as many "instances" as you like.
 Each has a name — by default